Architect's Memo: Community Format

 (Los Angeles, 2026)

 The first binder from GRAPHX Magazine is Silverado, a project worldbuilding around the myth of El Dorado.
-Informed by rare texts, deep research, and interviews with cultural archaeologists, it is an excavation of contemporary American myth told through design and storytelling.
+The editorial is an excavation of contemporary American myth Informed by rare texts, deep research, and interviews with cultural archaeologists, designers, and artists.

 More insights from Doogz ⬇